mohammadmzbp/indian_ecommerce_pricing-analysis/README.md.txt

 - This project analyzes Indian e-commerce sales data using SQL to understand revenue trends, pricing impact, demand behavior, and regional performance.
-- The goal of this project is to perform business-focused data analysis and generate actionable insights that help companies improve pricing strategy and revenue growth. z- This project demonstrates SQL skills, business thinking, and data analysis workflow.
+- The goal of this project is to perform business-focused data analysis and generate actionable insights that help companies improve pricing strategy and revenue growth.
+- This project demonstrates SQL skills, business thinking, and data analysis workflow.

 🎯 Business Objectives